 How do I?

-How do I handle a Product that has a Negative Quantity on Hand Prior to the Selected Transaction Date?
+Handling a Product that has a Negative Quantity on Hand Prior to the Selected Transaction Date.

 When a new receipt is posted, products included on the receipt have their Cost of Goods Sold amounts updated to the cost on the receipt.